 - Transferability of shares: In the case of shares of the public company, the owner can transfer them easily.
 And for transferring the shares of a private company, the owner has to abide by the stipulated restrictions

 - Separate ownership and management: The Board of Directors collectively manage the company; they are elected by the company shareholders

-Partnership firms are forms of business organizations which have an agreement to conduct a business jointly and share business profits and losses.
+Partnership firms are forms of business organizations that have an agreement to conduct a business jointly and share business profits and losses.

-Here are some of the features of partnerships which you must be familiar with:
+Here are some of the features of partnerships that you must be familiar with:

 - Two or more partners: To form a partnership, minimum 2 or more persons are needed.
 For banking business, the upper limit is 10 partners; and 20 partners for non-banking business.

 - Unlimited liability: The partners of a firm have unlimited liability.